slevithan/oniguruma-parser/README.md

 The following don't yet throw errors, but should:

-- Special characters (apart from `-`, `+`) that are invalid in backreference names when referencing a valid group with that name.
+- Special characters that are invalid in backreference names when referencing a valid group with that name.
-  - Named backreferences use a more restricted set of allowed characters than named groups and subroutines.
+  - Named backreferences should use a more restricted set of allowed characters than named groups and subroutines.
+  - An error is already thrown for backreference names that include `-` or `+`.
 - Subroutines used in ways that resemble infinite recursion.
   - Such subroutines error at compile time in Oniguruma.
 </details>